Cambopp/Gucci-Goobers/README.md

 Gucci-Goobers
 =============

-This is the repository for the Gucci Goobers, a group of freshman engineers at CU Boulder!
+This is the repository for the Gucci Goobers, a group of freshman engineers at CU Boulder.

 =======
 ##COLLABORATORS: